 Runners-Up: NETGEAR Nighthawk AC1900 Modem Router and NETGEAR N600 ADSL2+ Modem Router

-Equipped with Beaform Technology, the modem has USB support to allow connection with cloud services.
-In addition, it is compatible with VDSL2 and ADSL2/2+ backwards.
+Equipped with Beaforming Technology, the modem has USB support to allow connection with cloud services.
+In addition, it is compatible with VDSL2 and ADSL2/2+ backward.
 With the AC1900, you are assured of consistent and fast browsing speeds on your devices.